balthier82/queryconnector/help/Examples.md

 %JAVAC% -cp %CLASS_PATH% -source 6 UpdateAll.java
 %JAVA% -cp %CLASS_PATH%;.\ UpdateAll
 ```
-and on a unix-like OS with a script for the bash shell:
+and on a unix-like OS with a bash shell script:
 ```bash
 #!/bin/bash